SachaAttiach/SachaAttiach/README.md

 ITC Hackathon Project: https://www.youtube.com/watch?v=lzoSONpToZA&ab_channel=Sacha

-Some projects weren't recorded but are still on my repo.
+Some projects weren't vidoe recorded but are still on my repo.

 Thanks for coming to my github and enjoy!